 If possible, never postpone your plan, especially important tasks.
 If you scheduled the checking of students’ portfolios and assignments TODAY, then do it NOW.
 It is part of having good habits.
 Always remember that tasks are coming every day in the classroom.

 Overlapping tasks will create messy days.
 Never impede learning because you have postponed a planned activity or a decision.
-I tell you.
+I can tell you.
 If you are doing this, you will expect crazy days beating deadlines in the future.

 I avoid potential negative outcomes because I do stick to my organizational tasks.
 Definitely, overlapping tasks and schedules because of being unsystematic, stress me out.
 I don’t want to be a victim of such a culprit.
 I don’t waste time since I know it is of the essence, especially in the teaching profession.

 The discomfort of losing opportunities will affect the whole class.
 So, to avoid frustrations, I make sure that I am teaching thoroughly.
 Consequently, I don’t undermine my performance as well as the productivity of my students.
 The more organized I get, the more hours I have for doing my job.
-I don’t like getting too much to be done in too little time.
+I don’t like getting too much done in too little time.

 7. Always plan ahead